-Sometimes the cancer causes fluid to collect around the lung or in the abdomen.
-These symptoms may be caused by the fluid or malignant mesothelioma.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Sometimes the cancer causes fluid to collect in the chest or in the abdomen.
+Signs and symptoms may be caused by the fluid, malignant mesothelioma, or other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the inside of the chest and abdomen are used to detect (find) and diagnose malignant mesothelioma.

 Sometimes it is hard to tell the difference between malignant mesothelioma in the chest and lung cancer.

 The following tests and procedures may be used to diagnose malignant mesothelioma in the chest or peritoneum:

 - Physical exam and history : An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient’s health habits, exposure to asbestos, and past illnesses and treatments will also be taken.

 - Chest x-ray : An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.